AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/privacy-manifest.md

 ## Signed XCFrameworks

-As of May 7, 2024 all of our iOS repos have been updated with signed XCFrameworks for their latest releases.
+Starting May 7th, 2024, our iOS releases will include signed XCFrameworks.
+Additionally, we've updated all our 5.0.0 releases with signed XCFrameworks as well.

 ## Tracking Domains